monikase/Monika-Portfolio/README.md

 ## 📈 Monika's Portfolio

-This is a showcase of my data analytics projects, highlighting key insights from my studies at Turing College.
+This is a showcase of my data analytics projects.

 </br>
 Recent Portfolio Projects